 - Represent DI externally at meetings, workshops, and other events;

-- Act as a key liaison with the host country government and USAID offices in Mauritania, Senegal, and Washington, DC, in the areas of oversight, reporting, and compliance;
+- Act as a key liaison with the host country government and USAID offices in Bangladesh and Washington, DC, in the areas of oversight, reporting, and compliance;

-- Manage a diverse team of project staff throughout Mauritania; and
+- Manage, build, and empower a diverse team of project staff throughout Bangladesh;

 - Provide technical assistance, as needed, to program partners, grantees, and beneficiaries.

-- Professional fluency in English is required; and
+- Complete fluency in written and oral English is an essential qualification.

 Please submit your resume and cover letter.
 We will only contact those candidates who best meet our needs.
-No phone calls or additional emails please.
-Women and minorities are encouraged to apply.
-This position is open to expatriates.
+This position is open to expatriates only.

 About the Organization